MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

 ```

 However for higher excitations the biorthogonal bra states can not be as easily
 expressed explicitly.
-For doubly excited determinants we want a biorthornormal
+For doubly excited determinants we want a biorthogonal
 bra state ``\bar{\left\langle_{ij}^{ab}\right|}`` such that

 ``